scottchiefbaker/Arduino-Kodi-Elapsed/README.md

 # Kodi Elapsed/Remaining Time display

 Use an Arduino and an LED Matrix to show the elapsed or remaining time for Kodi.
+Now your Kodi installation can look just like and old DVD player.

 ## Requirements